kkolyan/fyrox_lite_lua/README.md

 This library is supposed to be updated frequently when it's necessary to expose some part of Fyrox API to scripting language.
 Package [fyrox-lite](fyrox-lite) is the place where most of changes to be done.

 Exposed API should comply with the rules.

-Lite API allows following types
+Following types allowed:
 * primitives (limited set of them, for the sake of simplicity)
-* data types - `#[fyrox_lite]`-annotated structures. they have copy-on-asign semantic.
+* `data types` - `#[fyrox_lite]`-annotated structures or enums. they have copy-on-asign semantic.
 It's supposed that on the scripting language side they are represented in its native data structures.
-That's not allowed to expose Rust methods of this structures, because it doesn't make sense - all necessary methods should be provided by the language specific implementation.
+That's not allowed to expose Rust methods of this structures - all necessary methods should be provided by the language specific implementation.
-* engine types - defined by annotating plain (non-trait) `impl`s with `this same #[fyrox_lite]` attribute.
+* `engine types` - defined by annotating non-trait `impl`s with `this same #[fyrox_lite]` attribute.
 Script code can invoke methods (using `ffi` or analogs), but internal structure of this types is completely hidden.
 Script code can instantiate an engine type only if there is exposed method for this.
 Handles are clonable and clone operation only clones the handle, not the underlying object.
 If underlying object has limited lifecycle, then it should provide the methods to deal with it.
-* script implementation types. that's a family of traits, expected to be implemented by every language provider. they are not intended to be changed frequently.
+* predefined abstract types. that's a family of traits, expected to be implemented by every language provider. they are not intended to be changed frequently.
 The central type is [UserScript](lua/fyrox-lua/src/user_script_impl.rs).
+* Vec, Option, Result

+Note that Vector3 and Quaternion for Lua are of an `engine type`, but for some languages (C# for instance) they probably would be a `data type`, because language-native implementation of vector arithmetics could be more efficient than `ffi` to `nalgebra`.
+That's why nalgebra-backed types are in [fyrox-lite-math](fyrox-lite-math) and [fyrox-lite](fyrox-lite) exposes methods with shallow math structs instead of nalgebra-backed ones.

 `#[fyrox_lite]` attrubute is not just a marker - it provides almost complete realtime enforcement of this rules.